erikdubois/Themes-Icons-Pack/README.md

 	Beware cursors will be copied to ~/.themes

-If provided with a deb, tar.gz or a script the installation end up in
+If provided with a deb, tar.gz or a script the installation ends up in

 	/usr/share/themes